mrhaffner/on-the-snow-front/README.md

-### This is the front end for my OnTheSnow.com Clone project!
+### This is the front end for my OnTheSnow.com clone project!

 #### Main technologies and libraries used: